 Leah Commandeur is a London based freelance writer from Dublin.
-She covers things she cares most about e.g film, art and the zeitgeist of the chronically online age of today.
+She covers things she cares most about e.g film, music, art and the zeitgeist of the chronically online age of today.
 Now and again, she ventures into personal essays; which are one part opinions that no one has asked for and two parts thoughts which probably shouldn’t live in the permanency portal that is the internet.
 She likes to live life on the edge.

-She has words in Wonderland, Man About Town, Hard Copy, Every Deja Vu, Screensphere, ODD CRITIC, Pretty Deadly Films and more.
+She has words in Wonderland, Service95, Man About Town, Hard Copy, Every Deja Vu, Screensphere, ODD CRITIC, Pretty Deadly Films and more.

 Here are some recent samples of what I’m about: